Usability Testing

 Users lack intuitive navigation tools, making it difficult to browse, filter, or discover related videos beyond the email-driven entry point.

-↓ So how did we get here?
-Let me walk you through the process! ↓
+So how did we get here?
+Let me walk you through our process from kick-off meetings to our key findings

 Getting Aligned on Purpose, Priorities, and Users